 The student should have a minor advisor (a CSC research faculty) prior to submitting their minor application.

 Students in other programs at the University of Arizona who wish to minor in CS must take at least one UA CSC core course (listed above, in theory, systems, or applications).
 The others can be transferred in (see transfer credit policy and process for approval, where the required Google Forms are given), with the proviso that the foundations of theory or foundations of systems requirement can be met by transferring an equivalent course taken in another computer science graduate program.

 A student’s minor faculty advisor will serve on their comprehensive exam committee.

 The Qualifying Examination in Computer Science for the PhD minor is automatically waived provided a student has been admitted to the minor and has removed any admission deficiencies.

-The Computer Science PhD minor faculty advisor may attend the Final Dissertation Defense Oral Exam or may waive attendance, unless the student requests attendance or the major department requires minor representation at the exam.
-Students should consult with the minor advisor prior to the Oral Exam.
+The Computer Science PhD minor faculty advisor may attend the Final Dissertation Defense or may waive attendance, unless the student requests attendance or the major department requires minor representation at the defense.
+Students should consult with the minor advisor prior to the Final Defense.